 Wireless Security Systems

-When it comes to installation and uninstallation, wireless security camera systems are pretty advantageous.
+Wireless camera systems are more flexible to install, use, move, and upgrade.
+When it comes to installation and uninstallation, wireless security camera systems are pretty flexible.
 There’s no complicated wiring or drilling, so it’s very swift and easy to install.
 To uninstall there will be no damage to the walls, which eliminates a lot of fees.
-If you are a renter, you can move your security system wherever you go.
+If you rent your office space or home, you can move your security system wherever you go.

 Wireless camera systems don’t have any phone lines that burglars can cut to disable them, so that’s extra protection.
 The equipment is easily modifiable and upgradable, and the system is remotely accessible via cellular technology which allows you to check your cameras live stream from your smartphone.

-Before you commit to a wired or wireless security camera system, take all these pros and cons into consideration.
-We at Rhode Island Telephone offer services that include installation of telephone wired and wireless networks to support your security camera systems, as well as remote monitoring, tech support, servicing, and on-site maintenance.
+At Rhode Island Telephone, we offer services that include installation of telephone wired and wireless networks to support security surveillance systems for business, as well as remote monitoring, tech support, servicing, and on-site maintenance.
 Contact us now to receive a free quote!